-The product does not fix the existing swallowing problem.
+The product does not fix the existing swallowing problem, but it may provide the perfect compensation for some.
 If someone’s swallow is highly impaired in safety and efficiency, even this substance can get stuck and/or be aspirated (go down the wrong way into the airway).

 Therefore, it is important to view the safety and efficiency of the swallow on an instrumental examination under the guidance of a speech-language pathologist who specializes in swallowing and swallowing disorders.
 (Instrumental examinations are the videofluoroscopic swallow study/VFSS for viewing mouth to esophagus via x-ray or the fiberoptic endoscopic evaluation of swallow/FEES for viewing posterior oral cavity through the throat/pharynx to the top of the esophagus).

-The Taste and Texture of Slide/Phazix May Help in Swallowing Pills:
+The Taste and Texture of Phazix May Help in Swallowing Pills:

 People with brain injury or dementia may “forget” how to swallow pills.
 Remember, the oral phase is completely under our control and requires us to “think” about sending the pill to the back of the mouth.
-People who are confused may spit out pills or the crushed pill pieces, but if the pill is hidden in something that tastes good, they may be more likely to accept their medications.
+People who are confused may spit out pills or the crushed pill pieces.
+If the pill is embedded in applesauce or ice cream, the person may eat the familiar food, but spit out the item inside.
+However, if the pill is hidden in a gel that tastes good and completely surrounds the pill, they may be more likely to swallow the gel – thereby accepting their medications.

-Assure Slide-Forte is extremely thick, comes in a vanilla flavor, and has a small amount of glucose syrup and sugar added.
-Assure Slide-Zero is moderately thick, comes in a raspberry flavor, and has no sugar added.
-(These first two are marketed to long-term healthcare facilities).
-Phazix is the product that consumers can purchase, and is moderately thick and has a natural vanilla flavor and a small amount of sugar for taste.
-However, Phazix has only 0.6 grams of sugar per teaspoon, per the company.
+Phazix Pill Swallowing Gel comes in is moderately thick and extremely thick viscosities and has a natural vanilla flavor.
+Importantly, Phazix only has 0.6 grams of sugar per teaspoon, per the company.
 This which far less than a typical applesauce, which has 1.26 grams per teaspoon.
 The person may only need a few teaspoons at most, so it is unlikely to be a significant concern for people with diabetes.
 (Phazix is gluten-free and contains citric acid.)

 Okay – you read through all those details!

-Now let’s see Assure Slide/Phazix in action with real people and their swallow studies.
+Now let’s see Phazix in action with real people and their swallow studies.

 Case Histories and Videos to Understand the Difficulties in Swallowing Pills: